 - Site initiation visit: prior to enrolling subjects, an on-site or remote initiation visit will be conducted by clinical study personnel to review this study protocol and discuss eCRF completion and transmittal procedures.
 Alternatively, a meeting may be conducted for several sites at a common location. - Interim monitoring site visit: on-site and/or remote monitoring visits will be conducted at all sites to assess the progress of the study and identify any concerns that result from review of the study records, study management documents, or subject informed consent documents.
-To assure the integrity of the data, a representative number of individual subject records and other supporting documents will be compared to eCRFs completed at the site to determine that: - The study protocol is being followed, and only eligible subjects are being enrolled; variances, if they occur, are recorded and reported as appropriate. - Informed consent is properly documented.
+To assure the integrity of the data, a representative number of individual subject records and other supporting documents will be compared to eCRFs completed at the site to determine that: - The study protocol is being followed, and only eligible subjects are being enrolled; variances, if they occur, are recorded and reported as appropriate. - o Informed consent is properly documented. - Adverse events are being reported appropriately. - o Information recorded on eCRFs is complete, accurate and legible. - Subjects failing to complete the clinical study and the reason for failure are properly recorded. - Final monitoring/Close-out site visit: a final visit to participating sites may be made by the study monitor, if necessary.
+Any ongoing responsibilities will be discussed with the investigator and/or site personnel as appropriate.